Trine Rein

 Trine Rein (born November 11, 1970) is an American-Norwegian singer.
-Her album sales have exceeded more than a million records.
+Her album sales have exceeded one million records.

 Career

 Debut

-Trine Rein released her first solo album in 1993, Finders, Keepers.
+Rein released her first solo album in 1993, Finders, Keepers.
 It peaked at the top of the Norwegian album chart for five weeks.
-But as she was almost unknown before the release, it took her 14 weeks to finally be the most popular album in Norway.
-And due to the extensive foreign press coverage of the Olympic Winter Games in Lillehammer February 1994, her album was soon a hit in Japan as well.
+As she was almost unknown before the release, it took 14 weeks for the album to become the country's most popular album.
+Due to the extensive foreign press coverage of the Olympic Winter Games in Lillehammer February 1994, her album was soon a hit in Japan as well.
 At one time she topped 16 different Japanese radio station charts simultaneously.
-Due to this popularity and interest on the Japanese isles, almost two-thirds of the more than 600,000 albums sold of her first album were bought by Japanese fans.
+Almost two-thirds of the more than 600,000 albums sold of her first album were bought by Japanese fans.

 Rein has released two successful singles.
-The first came with her debut album, called "Just Missed the Train", and has become Rein's trademark song, exposing her great singing ability.
-The song has later been covered by child star actress Danielle Brisebois (who wrote the song with Scott Cutler), Estonian Eurovision participant Maarja-Liis Ilus, American Idol winner Kelly Clarkson, and a pre-American Idol Carly Hennessy (a.k.a.
-Carly Smithson), among others.
+The first was on her debut album, called "Just Missed the Train", and has become Rein's trademark song, exposing her great singing ability.
+The song has later been covered by child star actress Danielle Brisebois (who wrote the song with Scott Cutler), Estonian Eurovision participant Maarja-Liis Ilus, American Idol winner Kelly Clarkson, and a pre-American Idol Carly Hennessy, among others.

 Declining sales

-Her second album came in 1996, called Beneath My Skin, and also enjoyed some success, though only selling about half the number of copies as her debut album did.
-More than 300,000 copies were sold in Norway, Japan, and Denmark, which was a new market for Rein.
-In its first release week, the album went straight to number one in Norwegian albums chart.
-Again a popular single was released in 1996, this time her cover of the alternative rock band Ednaswap's song "Torn", which later, in 1997 got its worldwide fame with the Natalie Imbruglia cover, with one of the most broadcast music videos of that time on music channel MTV.
+Rein's second album came in 1996, called Beneath My Skin, and also enjoyed some success; however, it only sold about half as many copies as her debut album.
+More than 300,000 copies were sold in Norway, Japan, and Denmark; Denmark was a new market for Rein.
+In its first week, the album went straight to number one on the Norwegian charts.
+Again a popular single was released in 1996, this time a cover of the alternative rock band Ednaswap's song "Torn".

 Moving abroad

-Her third album To Find The Truth was released in 1998, and sold about 100 000 copies.
-Shortly afterwards, she decided she had got enough of the celebrity life, and searched anonymous refugee existence abroad for a few years.
-In 2000, Rein settled permanently in San Francisco and Los Angeles where she had a variety of odd jobs, including being a limo driver.
+Her third album To Find The Truth was released in 1998, and sold about 100,000 copies.
+Shortly afterwards, Rein grew tired of the spotlight and sought an anonymous existence abroad for a few years.
+In 2000, Rein settled permanently in San Francisco and Los Angeles, where she had a variety of odd jobs, including being a limo driver.

-She finally moved back to Norway in 2004 and decided to make a comeback to the music scene.
-She managed two projects simultaneously; firstly she starred in a summer show called "80-tallet beat for beat" with three other artists.
-She also released her first compilation CD, entitled The Very Best of Trine Rein the same year.
+She moved back to Norway in 2004 and decided to return to the music scene.
+Rein starred in a summer television program called 80-tallet beat for beat with three other artists.
+She also released her first compilation CD, entitled The Very Best of Trine Rein, the same year.